cardillan/mindcode/SYNTAX.markdown

 ## Range Iteration Loops

-Loop over a defined collection of values, in an inclusive or exclusive fashion.
+Loop over a range of values, in an inclusive or exclusive fashion.
 The `..` range operator indicates an inclusive range:

 ```